Forrest22/chess-botinator/README.md

 ### Venv

-I like usinv venv for python so here's some setup help.
+I like using venv for python so here's some setup help.

 `pip install virtualenv`